 Family and personal status: With a multitude of citizens from different nationalities and a huge expat population, we ensure that clients know their rights.
 We provide advice that ensures a smooth transaction in case of estate disposals or divorce.

-If you are considering getting a divorce or dealing with family matters, then Mahmood Hussain Advocates and Legal Consultancy is your answer.
+If you are considering getting a divorce or dealing with family matters, then Mahmood Hussain Advocates and Legal Consultancy LLC is your answer.
 We listen to you and then provide you with advice on how to solve the issue.